Giuntini Project

-Giuntini Project is an Italian heavy metal band, started in 1988 by guitarist Aldo Giuntini as a solo project.
+Giuntini Project is an Italian rock band formed in 1988 by guitarist Aldo Giuntini as a solo project.
 To date, the band has released four albums.

 History

 Beginning his career playing in Leghorn-based progressive rock band Cryin' Earth, Italian guitarist Aldo Giuntini left in 1984 in order to pursue a solo career.
 After meeting fellow guitarist and sound engineer Dario Mollo in 1988, Giuntini began working in earnest on an album under the name Giuntini Project.

 The next two years were spent writing and rehearsing material, during which time he was approached by English producer Kit Woolven, who had been impressed by early demos and produced the album along with Mollo.
 It was another two years before Charles Bowyer was enlisted into the band as a singer and the band's first, self-titled album was finally released in 1993.